joey-david/soldering-defect-detector/README.md

 ```
 # Installing requirements

-run ```pip install -r requirements.txt``` prior to running any module.
+Run ```pip install -r requirements.txt``` prior to running any module.
 It contains a specific list of version requirements, as anomalib is incompatible with a lot of recent libraries.

 ## Extracting dataset